refatalsakka/simon-says/README.md

 # simon-says
-I have developed this simple Game using HTML5, CSS3 and JavaScript. the Program was written from scratch without using any tools or plugin.
+I have developed this simple Game using HTML5, CSS3 and JavaScript. the Game was written from scratch without using any tools or plugin.

 [Click to play Now](https://refatalsakka.github.io/simon-says/)